Li-Heng-LH/JavaProfessionalWorkOut/generics-and-collections/README.md

 * What is NOT allowed?
   * Cannot add any entry to a `List<? extends Number>`.
   * I can only loop through a `List<? extends Number>` treating each entry as `Number`.
+* So how is Upper-Bounded Wildcards more useful than Unbounded Wildcards?
+  * Well, in `List<? extends Number>`, each item is treated as a Number.
+  * As for `List<?>`, each item is treated as an Object.
+  * So in the case of Upper-Bounded Wildcards, for each item we can use Numbers' methods.
+  * Objects' methods are too limited.

 &nbsp;